 Arctic foxes are doing quite well in number around the world, and are ranked as ‘least concern’ by the IUCN, a group which ranks how endangered species are from a range of ‘least concern’ to ‘extinct’.
 They have been hunted in the past for their luscious furs, and there are attempts to eradicate them from the Aleutian Islands in Alaska where they were introduced but then wreaked havoc by eating lots of bird eggs, causing problems for the bird populations there.

-Whilst all is good generally with the Arctic foxes, there is a bit of concern for their numbers in northern Europe.
-In Finland, Sweden and Norway their number is extremely low, partly due to high levels of hunting in the past.
+Whilst worldwide their number is generally healthy, there is a bit of concern for their numbers specifically in northern Europe.
+In Finland, Sweden and Norway the number of Arctic foxes is extremely low, partly due to high levels of hunting in the past.
 There has been a ban on hunting them in all three countries since the 1940s, but their population recovery is slow.
 One reason is that lemmings, their main winter food source, are a little unstable themselves.
-Lemmings follow a natural cycle every 3-4 years where their population explodes in number and then drops very quickly, meaning the Arctic foxes can’t always count on the lemmings being there.
+Lemmings follow a natural cycle every 3-4 years where their population explodes in number and then drops very quickly, meaning the Arctic foxes can’t always count on this food source being there.

 There is lots of hope though!
 One amazing group called Felles Fjellrev have being doing research on Arctic foxes in Scandinavia and are testing out lots of conservation ideas like supplementary feeding of the Arctic foxes in the wild.
 There are other breeding programmes happening there too, so fingers crossed for their success!